pmean/classes/clinical-research-methodology/modules/5510-12-overview.md

 Handouts associated with the videos are draft only at this point.
 They will be finalized on or before noon on 2022-04-13 (Wednesday).

 + Required reading
-  + Chapter 8 of Gliner, Morgan, and Leech.
+  + Chapters 16, 17 of Gliner, Morgan, and Leech.

 + Recommended reading
   + See the [recommended reading page][git2] on my github site.